 Description Specifies whether Multicam will freeze or play through when it reaches an OUT point marked on the record train that is being played back.
-Values Two values are possible for this parameter: Play through: Multicam will still countdown to the OUT point, but will keep playing through this point.
+Values Play through: Multicam will still countdown to the OUT point, but will keep playing through this point.
 Freeze: Multicam will countdown to the OUT point and will automatically freeze: Default value Play through